 Yeah I had to change my name because there were two other actors registered at equity with that name.Micheal Keaton

 If you are an aspiring actor, you must be wondering if you can have an identical name with another actor.
 One question I have received from many budding actors is whether they need to change their name or can actors have the same name.
 Let us delve deeper into this topic due to public demand, shall we?

 Why do actors change their names?
 Did someone name their child Blake Lively?
 As unbelievable as it may sound, that is someone’s real name, and so is Vanessa Hudgens and Zac Efron.
 Some names sound too good or too short to be real names.
 What point am I trying to make?
-Actors hardly ever change their names.
+Actors dont often change their names.